-Humankind provides holistic support to people in Barnsley with mental health and / or learning difficulties.
-They have an early intervention and preventative focus to support individuals to improve health, well being and independence, enabling people to have choice and control of their lives.
+A service to provide holistic support to people in Barnsley with mental health and / or learning difficulties.
+It has an early intervention and preventative focus to support individuals to improve health, wellbeing and independence, enabling people to have choice and control of their lives.

-Humankind links people living with low level mental well being issues to local volunteers who can offer them support and companionship, to help with the promotion of someone’s recovery journey.
+Humankind are looking for volunteers to support people living with mental wellbeing issues to offer support and companionship to help with their recovery journey.

-This support can be provided for the 3-6 months
+The support will be provided for 3-6 months.

-• Encouraging them to make positive choices and decisions that affects them.
+• To encourage people to make positive choices and decisions that affects them

-• Increasing their ability to take part in purposeful activities out of their own home.
+• To increase people’s ability to take part in purposeful activities

-• Having a better understanding of their mental well being by attending one of the local structured group workshops.
+• To have a better understanding of one’s mental wellbeing by attending one of our structured groups

 Days required: Mon AM, Mon PM, Tues AM, Tues PM, Weds AM, Weds PM, Thur AM, Thur PM, Fri AM, Fri PM